nikitavoloboev/data/docs/travel/visited/ukraine.md

 # Ukraine

-It's tragic [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russia](russia.md)'s leaders [miscalculated decisions](https://www.reddit.com/r/CredibleDefense/comments/zc9a2b/comment/iyvi5wi/) based off [misinformation](https://youtu.be/3RFMnjnvNPw?t=80) to (in my view) try [prevent Ukraine from getting access to its natural gas reserves](https://www.reddit.com/r/worldnews/comments/zq9bcr/comment/j0xynfb/?context=3), get land access to illegally annexed Crimea and distract Russian population with external threats to keep status quo political power.
+It's tragic [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russia](russia.md)'s leaders [miscalculated decisions](https://www.reddit.com/r/CredibleDefense/comments/zc9a2b/comment/iyvi5wi/) based off [misinformation](https://youtu.be/3RFMnjnvNPw?t=80) to (in my view) try [prevent Ukraine from getting access to its natural gas reserves](https://www.reddit.com/r/worldnews/comments/zq9bcr/comment/j0xynfb/?context=3), get land access to illegally annexed Crimea and distract Russian population with external threats to keep [status quo political power](https://twitter.com/ulrichspeck/status/1610247946834178049).

 Instead of [wasting lives](https://ukraine.bellingcat.com/) & [destroying cities](https://twitter.com/MaximEristavi/status/1513576913431941135) of its neighbors and oppressing it's own citizens, I hope one day a sane government comes where such a disastrous decision will be impossible to enact.

 [CredibleDefense](https://www.reddit.com/r/CredibleDefense/) has nice daily discussion threads on status of the war.
-Also like analysis of [Perun](https://www.youtube.com/@PerunAU/videos).
+Also like analysis of [Perun](https://www.youtube.com/@PerunAU/videos) & [William Spaniel](https://www.youtube.com/@Gametheory101/videos).
 [Ukraine/Russia report](https://www.reddit.com/r/UkraineRussiaReport/) sub tries to give news from both sides of the war.

 It's hard to stay truly informed on what's going on unless you take the time to [study the sources of claims you read](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/).